-Simply search for the subprocessor and watch it magically populate with the corresponding company logo and link.
-Once added, you can freely add text in the “Additional Details” section.
-This section can describe the purpose of processing, the data they have access to or anything else you’d like to share.
+With our feature, all you need to do is search for the subprocessor, and it will instantly populate with the corresponding company logo and link.
+Once added, you have the freedom to include additional details about the subprocessor in the designated section.
+This segment can cover a variety of topics such as the subprocessor's purpose of processing, the types of data they have access to, or any other relevant information you wish to share.

 However, the process does not end with the updating of your subprocessors.
 It's important to keep your customers in the loop about these changes by using a Trust Center Update.
 This function simplifies the process of communicating updates or changes to your customers and prospects, thereby maintaining your organization's commitment to security transparency.

 SafeBase is enthusiastic about sharing this new subprocessor feature with our customers.
 We believe that this function will significantly contribute to building and maintaining trust with our clients.
 With cybersecurity breaches becoming increasingly prevalent, ensuring that your customers are informed about who has access to their data is more important than ever.
 Transparency and trust form the foundation of any successful business relationship, and SafeBase is committed to helping organizations foster and uphold these essential values.